Are you considering signing up for the card_name credit card?

 Is this card really worth paying $550 per year?

 The answer to that question likely is “Yes” — if you travel often.
-But the actual returns will vary based on the travel spending patterns of each individual.
+But the actual returns will vary based on your travel spending patterns.

 Here are some things to consider: